 Kate completed her undergraduate training in Linguistics and German at the University of Western Australia.
 This was followed by three years postgraduate study at the University of London.
 Kate completed her PhD in 1983 on syntactic change in medieval Dutch.

-Amongst other things, Kate is also the author of many books, a regular guest on ABC radio and recently presented a TED talk in Sydney on Euphemisms in English.
+Amongst other things, Kate is also the author of many books, a regular guest on ABC radio and has presented a TED talk in Sydney on Euphemisms in English.

 - In this enlightening talk at TEDx in Sydney, Kate Burridge discusses one of her research interests: Euphemisms.
 She draws from the vast array of examples from the English Language to illustrate how people talk about the subjects they would rather NOT talk about.
 Kate’s talk took place at TEDxSydney 2012, on Saturday 26 May at Carriageworks. ...
 Read more